 – a series of linked records forming a Biographical Report for an individual.

 A unique feature of BDA is its aim of linking records to form a fully referenced timeline for each individual called a Biographical Report.
 Many thousands of these have already been woven together, each representing a life story forming part of a national tapestry.

 Now I’m sure all of you are interested in the price?
-Well trust me it’s not going to break the bank at all, as for a years subscription it is only $25. $25, really?
+Well trust me it’s not going to break the bank at all, as for a years subscription it is only $30.
+Thirty dollars, really?
 Yes, really.
 Remember they are a not-for-profit organisation, so aren’t out to make the big bucks, but rather simply cover costs, while making data available for everyone.

 You can find more details about the whole project, who is involved, the history of it, a table showing what is covered by subscribing as well as sample reports, and a whole heap more information all on their website.